-Read below to find out more about Green Cards and driving in the UK (including Northern Ireland) in the event of a ‘No Deal Brexit’.
+Read below to find out more about driving in the UK (including Northern Ireland) in the event of a ‘No Deal' Brexit.

-As you may be aware, there was a lot of media attention on the possible implications of a ‘No Deal Brexit’ on Irish motorists intending to travel in the UK.
+As you may be aware, there has been a lot of media attention on the possible implications of a ‘No Deal’ Brexit on Irish motorists intending to travel in the UK.

 Please continue to check this webpage where we will keep our customers informed of all developments and communicate any further news as it arises.

-The information below should help answer any questions you might have in relation to driving in the UK and the potential future requirement for Green Cards:
+The information below should help answer any questions you might have in relation to driving in the UK, Green Cards, and the importance of your Insurance Disc.

 What is a Green Card?